Charged AdS Black Holes in Presence of String Cloud and Cardy-Verlinde Formula: Summary and Discussion

 \section{Summary and Discussion}

 In this work, we have studied the charged AdS black hole solutions in the presence of strings cloud.
 Irrespective of the nature of curvature of spacetime at zero temperature, there is one small black hole that exists.
-Therefore AdS space is no longer a valid phase of the spacetime.
 Thermodynamical quantities related to the black hole solutions are computed from the Euclidean action of the system by subtracting the contribution of the small black hole present at zero temperature.
 We confirmed that black hole solutions maintained the first law of thermodynamics.
 For flat and hyperbolic nature of the AdS space, there exist only one black hole solution for any temperature, chemical potential and string density.
 For spherical curvature of the AdS space, large chemical potential and large string density again one black hole solution admits.
 However, for small enough chemical potential and string density, three black hole solutions exist in a certain temperature range.
 Beyond the temperature range, only one black hole solution exists.
-Amongst the three, the medium sized black hole is unstable while the small and large sized black hole are stable.
+Amongst the three, the medium sized black hole is unstable while the small and large sized black holes are stable.
 Depending on the temperature one is thermodynamically more favoured than the other.
 The Hawking-Page like phase transition takes place between these two black holes at a critical temperature.
 Since AdS space is no longer a valid phase in this system, one can expect that in the corresponding dual gauge theory there might not be any confined state of quarks and antiquarks.
-Which can be further explored.
-As a first step, we map some of the bulk results into the boundary theory and establish the validity of the Cardy-Verlinde formula.
+To explore further, we map some of the bulk results into the boundary theory and study the existence of bound state of quark-antiquark pair through the breakdowns of connecting string between quark-antiquark pair and establish the validity of the Cardy-Verlinde formula.
+Both the study indicate the presence of bound state in the boundary theory at low temperature.
+We also observe an additional energy term arising in the Cardy-Verlinde formula because of the presence of string cloud.